 before abbreviations, some of which begin with a consonant

 - I have an X-ray on my lungs.

-- I saw an UFO hovering above my house.
+- I saw an UFO hovering above my kitchen.

-- He wanted to be an MP but was not elected to be one.
+- He wanted to be an MP but was not elected for the past twelve years.